Antonio Aguilar

-José Pascual Antonio Aguilar Márquez Barraza (17 May 1919 – 19 June 2007) was a Mexican singer, actor, songwriter, equestrian, film producer, and screenwriter with a dominating career in music.
+José Pascual Antonio Aguilar Márquez Barraza (17 May 1919 – 19 June 2007), known as Antonio Aguilar, was a Mexican singer and actor.
 He recorded over 150 albums, which sold 25 million copies, and acted in more than 120 films.
 He was given the honorific nickname "El Charro de México" (Mexico's Horseman) because he is credited with popularizing the Mexican equestrian sport la charrería to international audiences.

-Aguilar began his career singing on the Mexican radio station XEW in 1950.
-That year, he signed a contract with the Mexican independent label Musart Records and became one of its best-selling artists.
+Aguilar began his career singing on Mexican radio station XEW in 1950.
+That year, he signed a contract with Mexican independent label Musart Records and became one of its best-selling artists.
 He made his acting debut with Pedro Infante in the drama Un rincón cerca del cielo (1952).
 After appearing in gentleman roles in several films, he achieved popularity as a film star with his performance as lawman Mauricio Rosales in a series of seven films in the mid-1950s.
 His success increased with his tours throughout Latin America and his studio albums, which included Mexican folk songs (rancheras) and ballads (corridos).
 In the 1960s, he focused on producing and starring in films set in the Mexican Revolution.
 In 1970, he won Latin ACE Award for Best Actor for his portrayal of Emiliano Zapata in the 1970 epic film of the same name.
 He also portrayed Pancho Villa twice in film.
 In 1997, Aguilar was awarded the Golden Ariel for his "invaluable contribution and spreading of Mexican cinema".
 To this day, he has been the only Hispanic artist to sell out the Madison Square Garden of New York City for six consecutive nights in 1997.

 His second wife was famous singer and actress Flor Silvestre.
-They had two sons, Antonio Aguilar Hijo and Pepe Aguilar, who also became singers and actors.
-His family is known as "La Dinastía Aguilar" (The Aguilar Dynasty).
+They had two sons, Antonio Aguilar Hijo, and Pepe Aguilar, who also became singers and actors.
+His family is known as "la dinastía Aguilar" (the Aguilar dynasty).

 Early life

 Aguilar was born in Villanueva, Zacatecas, the son of Jesús Aguilar Aguilar and Ángela Márquez Barraza Valle, both of Villanueva.
-His parents had six other children: José Roque, Salvador (deceased), Guadalupe (deceased), Luis Tomás (deceased), Mariano (deceased) and Josefina.
-His cousin is Jose Rodriguez of Maravillas Villanueva Zac.
-He spent his early childhood in La Casa Grande de Tayahua, an hacienda first built in 1596 in the town of Tayahua, about 35 km from Villanueva.
-Aguilar's ancestors acquired this property in the early 19th century.